Pokemon TCG Meta Tier List (November 2024) – Top Competitive Decks

 Miraidon

-This is another meta call, mostly because it has a great matchup against Lugia and Gardevoir, two decks that are expected to have a high representation in Worlds.
+This is a meta-call deck, mostly because it has a great matchup against Lugia and Gardevoir.

 Miraidon ex is the main damage dealer, threatening 220 damage with its Phantom Blaster.
 However, once activated, you can’t attack on the upcoming turn with Miraidon ex.